The8BitTheory/vdc-lowres/vdc-basic/README.txt

 This was improved from it's original version and published by Forum64 user Mac Bacon.
 The original version was created by Felix 'skOi!nk' Rosenhahn around the year 1993.

+vdcbasic.bin is compiled for address $1300.
+vdcbasicac6.bin is compiled for address $0ac6.

 # Functions: